26

 db4-devel.x86_64

 The error message “Starting sshd: Privilege separation user sshd does not exist FAILED” is received on restarting the SSHD service.
-It indicates that the user ’sshd’ does not exist at all.
-To fix the sshd privileges issue, you need to add the ’sshd’ user on the server.
+It indicates that the user ‘sshd’ does not exist.
+To fix the add the ‘sshd’ user on the server.

 sshd:x:74:74:Privilege-separated SSH:/var/empty/sshd:/sbin/nologin